How to create an editor modkit

 Everything I describe here can be automated fairly easily using a wrapper batch script, or BuildGraph, in order to make making new modkits simple for minor or major updates.
 I also recommend that you experiment with build flags to see what might work better for you.

-The process of building your modkit differs depending on whether or not you are planning on building modularly and allowing modders to link against your game's modules, or if you are planning on shipping a custom engine build.
+The process of building your editor differs depending on whether or not you are planning on building modularly and allowing modders to link against your game's modules, or if you are planning on shipping a custom engine build.

 2. Next, inside of your .uproject file, you must make sure that the engine version set inside it is your version (i.e. custom engine if you have one)